pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 Groups
 ------
-In Tacker and TOSCA, the VNFFG itself is described in this section.
+In Apmec and TOSCA, the VNFFG itself is described in this section.
 There may only be a single VNFFG described in each VNFFGD under this section.

 VNFFG